codefresh-io/docs.codefresh.io/_docs/runtime/git-sources.md

 toc: true
 ---

-A Git Source in CSDP links to a Git repository that stores resources for pipelines.
-CSDP uses Git Sources to sync Argo Workflow and Argo Events resources to the cluster.
+A Git Source in Codefresh links to a Git repository that stores resources for pipelines.
+Codefresh uses Git Sources to sync Argo Workflow and Argo Events resources to the cluster.
 A single runtime can have multiple Git Sources.

 When you provision a Codefresh runtime, a default Git Source is automatically created.
 This Git Source houses the Argo Event resources such as Workflow Templates, Event Sources, and Sensors.